Product May Have Been Discontinued

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-With two notable exceptions…
+With 2 notable exceptions…

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-And a fat-to-protein ratio of about 53%.
+Which yields a relatively conservative fat-to-protein ratio of about 50%.

 Above-average protein.
-Above-average fat.
-And below-average carbs when compared to a typical wet dog food.
+Near-average fat.
+And below-average carbs when compared to a typical canned dog food.

-Redbarn Dog Food
+Has Redbarn Naturals Dog Food Been Recalled?

-The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Redbarn.

 - Redbarn Expands Recall to Include Multiple Brands of Dog Chews (3/8/2018)